fohrloop/wakepy/README.md

   </tbody>
 </table>

+Unix above refers to Linux in wakepy 0.9.x, but upcoming releases of wakepy will support any Unix-like systems, e.g. FreeBSD ([wakepy/#359](https://github.com/fohrloop/wakepy/issues/)).
+See also: [Wakepy roadmap](#wakepy-roadmap).

 ## Installing

-Wakepy supports CPython 3.7 to 3.13, and may be installed with
+Wakepy supports CPython 3.7 to 3.13 (PyPy support: [wakepy/#274](https://github.com/fohrloop/wakepy/issues/274)), and may be installed with

 ```
 pip install wakepy